Application and acceptance required before enrollment.

-2. LCT classes take place over 12 consecutive weeks.
-Given the flexibility of individual study, however, the student may reschedule a given week up to twice during the initial six weeks of the session only.
-Students who miss two or more classes during the first six weeks will not be eligible to complete the program and receive certification.
+1. LCT classes take place over 12 consecutive weeks.
+Given the flexibility of individual study, however, the student may reschedule a given week up to twice during the initial eight weeks of the session only.
+Students who miss two or more classes during the first eight weeks will not be eligible to complete the program and receive certification.
 Rescheduled classes must be made up the following week at the regularly scheduled time.
-As guest clients are scheduled during the last four weeks of the session, the student is strongly advised not miss any of these meetings.
+As guest clients are scheduled to join the calll in the last four weeks of the session, the student is strongly advised not miss any of these meetings.
 In the event that missing a week is unavoidable, the instructor will conduct the coaching session with the guest, add the missed week to the end of the session, and schedule an alternate guest.
 Note that missing a meeting during which a guest has been scheduled is allowed only once during the session.
 Any further missed guest coaching sessions will disqualify the student from completing the program and receiving certification.

 2. The student should arrange to phone the bridge a few minutes before the start of the call each week and be free to stay the entire hour.
 Call Waiting should be disabled prior to placing the call.
 Note that the instructor will wait ten minutes for the student to arrive on the bridge, failing which class will be cancelled and counedt as a missed class.

-5. The PhilosophyCenter direct access line number is to be kept confidential and used only during the session in which the student is enrolled.
+3. The PhilosophyCenter Direct Access Line number is to be kept confidential and used only during the session in which the student is enrolled.

 By registering you acknowledge that you have read and agree to abide by these Terms of Study.